 “Would you move to Japan?”
 He asked again, about a year ago.

 “Yes,” I responded.
 Surprise registered on his face.
 What had changed?

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!

 Would you move abroad?

-I’ve said yes to every country he’s brought up.
-New Zealand?
+I’ve said yes to every country he’s brought up since then.
+Would I move to New Zealand?
 Yes.
 Chile?
 Yep.
 Mexico?
 Sure.
 I’ve even sought out people from Japan and Chile, as those two countries seemed to be very strong contenders.
 I want to visit both places, whether we live there or not.
 I’ve made some lovely friends in my research process!

-Research for Japan started with finding the show “Departures” (which I have talked about here).
-I ended up loving the show and searching out travel blogs to read.
+Research for Japan started with finding the show “Departures”.
+I ended up loving the show and then I started searching for travel blogs to read.
 There, I discovered that there are women who travel the world solo!

 Then, the idea of living in Japan had to wait a year.
 In the meantime, we’ve slowly changed.
 He became open to other possibilities and opportunities.
 We discuss and learn and discuss even more.
 Moving abroad is not a decision we’ve taken lightly.